fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Internals.md

   - mylib.cl_1.vc2
   - mylib.cl_2.vc2
   - mylib.cl_3.vc2
+#### Important note
+The settings of UseClassPerFile and related options are sensible.
+If changed the wrong way it easy to destroy classlibs.

 #### Recommended new setting
 Starting at v1.19.42 you can configure foxbin2prg to generate one class per file.